monsieur-delta/universum/README.md

 This article is about a concept of _The Absolute Universum_, that proposes a new point of view on our reality, _Universe_, being (see **[Links](#links)**).
 It is knowable through a set of facts/narratives about it (see **[Fact Map](#fact-map)**).

-***The meaning of the word universum should be understood as “the totality of everything” in the context of this article**
+***The meaning of the word universum should be understood as “the totality of everything” in the context of this article.**

 # Manifest